Stai navigando con un browser obsoleto. per favore aggiorna il tuo browser per migliorare la tua esperienza e la tua sicurezza.

 How does the investment take place?

-The Green Transition Fund - PNRR is a reserved closed-end fund established on 20 September 2022 under an agreement signed by the Ministry of Enterprises and Made in Italy (formerly the Ministry of Economic Development) and CDP Venture Capital SGR S.p.A., through the use of resources allocated by the European Union through the NextGeneration EU initiative and included in the PNRR Mission 2, Component 2, Investment 5.4 "Support for start-ups and venture capital active in the green transition" for an amount of 250 million euro.
+The Green Transition Fund – PNRR is a closed-end reserved mutual fund established on September 20, 2022, based on the agreement signed by the Ministry of Enterprises and Made in Italy (formerly the Ministry of Economic Development) and CDP Venture Capital SGR S.p.A., utilizing resources allocated by the European Union through the NextGeneration EU initiative and included in NRRP Mission 2, Component 2, Investment 5.4 “Support for start-ups and venture capital active in the ecological transition”, for a total amount of EUR 250 million.

-The Fund operates through both direct and indirect investments (fund of funds approach).
+The Fund operates through both direct and indirect investments (fund of funds model).

-Direct investments will be made through equity and quasi-equity instruments, it being understood that the technical approach for making individual investments (in terms of, for example, the amount invested and the specific type of instrument) will be assessed and defined on a case-by-case basis by the investment team.
-In accordance with market practice, CDP Venture Capital reserves the right to make the investment conditional on the recognition of certain specific rights, such as information or governance rights.
+Direct investments will be made through equity and quasi-equity instruments, with the specific terms for each investment (such as the amount invested and the specific type of instrument) being evaluated and defined on a case-by-case basis by the investment team.
+In line with market practice, CDP Venture Capital SGR reserves the right to condition the investment on the recognition of certain specific rights, such as informational or governance rights.

-Indirect investments (fund of funds approach) will take place through the subscription of instruments of “third-party target funds” managed by “authorised managers”.
+Indirect investments (fund of funds model) will be made through the subscription of instruments of “third-party target funds” managed by “authorized managers.”

-For more details on direct and indirect investments, please refer to the definitions in the Financial Agreement signed between the Ministry of Enterprises and Made in Italy (former Ministry of Economic Development) and CDP Venture Capital SGR S.p.A.
+For further details on direct and indirect investments, please refer to the definitions outlined in the Financial Agreement (updated version as of June 10, 2024), signed between the Ministry of Enterprises and Made in Italy (formerly the Ministry of Economic Development) and CDP Venture Capital SGR S.p.A.

 Are non-repayable resources provided?